Learning spatially adaptive sparsity level maps for arbitrary convolutional dictionaries: Conclusion

 \section{Conclusion}

-Together with the improved CNN-block presented here, CDL-$\LLambda$ yields an interpretable sparsity-based method with convergent guarantees which is less prone to suffering from data distribution shifts compared to MoDL, E2E VarNet and SRDenseNet.
+Together with the improved CNN-block presented here, CDL-$\LLambda$ yields an interpretable sparsity-based method with convergence guarantees that is less prone to suffering from data distribution shifts compared to MoDL, E2E VarNet, and SRDenseNet.
 This can be explained by the reduced reliance on training data due to its underlying model-based reconstruction component.
-Indeed, the CNN-block $\mathrm{NET}_{\Theta}$ in CDL-$\LLambda$, solely estimates the $\LLambda$-maps, and the regularizational effect comes from the sparsity imposed in \eqref{eq:PR}, whereas in the other approaches, deep CNNs are directly responsible for the reduction of noise and artefacts.\\ Furthermore, with the improved CNN-block $\mathrm{NET}_{\Theta}$ V3, CDL-$\LLambda$ can now be equipped with a general sparsity level map estimator for arbitrary convolutional dictionaries.
+Indeed, the CNN-block $\mathrm{NET}_{\Theta}$ in CDL-$\LLambda$, solely estimates the $\LLambda$-maps, and the regularizing effect comes from the sparsity imposed in \eqref{eq:PR}, whereas in the other approaches, deep CNNs are directly responsible for the reduction of noise and artefacts.

+Furthermore, with the improved CNN-block $\mathrm{NET}_{\Theta}$ V3, CDL-$\LLambda$ can now be equipped with a general sparsity level map estimator for arbitrary convolutional dictionaries.
 We showed that thanks to the use of a larger dictionary at inference, competitive performance can be achieved for in vivo data as well.
 Our work paves the way to be able to utilize the estimated sparsity level maps to further adapt the dictionary filters as well as to develop rejection and/or replacement strategies for less useful dictionary filters for the image representation, possibly in a zero-shot self-supervised fashion.